hashicorp/nomad/website/source/docs/runtime/environment.html.md

 ---
 layout: "docs"
-page_title: "Runtime Environment"
+page_title: "Environment - Runtime"
-sidebar_current: "docs-jobspec-environment"
+sidebar_current: "docs-runtime-environment"
 description: |-
   Learn how to configure the Nomad runtime environment.
 ---

 # Runtime Environment

-Some settings you specify in your [job specification](/docs/jobspec/) are passed to tasks when they start.
+Some settings you specify in your [job specification][jobspec] are passed to tasks when they start.
 Other settings are dynamically allocated when your job is scheduled.
 Both types of values are made available to your job through environment variables.